 - Dual braking system you hold inward to slow and stop and outward to lock the rear wheels

 - Might be too heavy for some users, thanks to the weight added by the arm supports

 - Can wobble from side to side for people with irregular gaits

 - Can be difficult for some users to adjust the height of the arm supports

 OasisSpace took a lot of their inspiration for their aluminum rollator walker from the bicycle industry.
 The walker features a “baked-on” paint finish in bright blue, similar to what you might find on a finished mountain bike.
 And it also comes with cycle-style caliper brakes which provide exceptional feel.

 The standout feature of the OasisSpace rollator walker, however, is the enormous ten-inch wheels at the front.
 The large wheels, each equipped with a rubberized tire, reduce rolling resistance and allow the user to push the roller over small steps and bumps outdoors.

-OasisSpace also put considerable effort into how users would travel with their walker.
+OasisSpace also put considerable effort into how users would travel with their walkers.
 The rollator not only folds up like many other walkers on the market but also comes with a shopping bag and handle mechanism, letting you carry the walker into the house.

 - Doubles up as a comfortable seat